morphismtech/squeal/squeal-presentation-2018-09-12.md

    , "m" ::: TableToRow MpCols ]
 ```

-- Note that we've also put everything with table aliases: "g" and "m".
+> _note_ We've also put everything with table aliases: "g" and "m".

 ---